Best Day Trip from Cartagena: Palenque de San Basilio

 To learn more, this link has some interesting information and a great tip: if you wish to take a picture of the Palenqueras, buy the sweets and ask for permission.
 It is polite and appreciated.

-The mango and coconut had a very thick sugar coating and though I’m a sweet tooth, I found it a bit sweet and a bite was enough.
+The mango and coconut had a very thick sugar coating, and though I have a sweet tooth, I found it a bit sweet, and a bite was enough.
 They are very worth trying, and of course, supporting the locals.

 We were picked up and dropped off where we stayed in Cartagena and were driven in a comfortable van.
 After the tour, we stopped at a restaurant minutes from the center of Palenque for a very good, very large lunch and headed back.